 A financial instrument is recognised initially at its fair value.
 Transaction costs that are directly attributable to the acquisition or issue of the financial instrument (other than a financial instrument at fair value through profit or loss) are added to/deducted from the fair value on initial recognition, as appropriate.
-Transaction costs on the financial instrument at fair value through profit or loss are recognised immediately in profit or loss.
+Transaction costs on the financial instrument at fair value through profit or loss.